Dr David Allison (B.Sc., Ph.D.) - personal details

 - National Science Chair, Realising Opportunities Programme, 2010-2014

-To date, my direct input to Social Responsibility has mainly focussed on working with young learners of all ages from educationally and socioeconomically disadvantaged backgrounds in an attempt to encourage and inspire them into higher education.
-Over the years I have been involved with a range of different activities, including the year 6 Pharmacy in Primary Schools (PIPS) programme which has been running since 2007, and stand-alone workshops such as “Chlamydia Awareness” aimed at year 11 pupils and “How Clean Are Your Hands” for all ages.
-I also run a workshop for parents and carers on the "Affordability of University".
+To date, David's direct input to Social Responsibility has mainly focussed on working with young learners of all ages from educationally and socioeconomically disadvantaged backgrounds in an attempt to encourage and inspire them into higher education.
+Over the years he has been involved with a range of different activities, including the year 6 Pharmacy in Primary Schools (PIPS) programme which has been running since 2007, and stand-alone workshops such as “Chlamydia Awareness” aimed at year 11 pupils and “How Clean Are Your Hands” for all ages.
+He also runs a workshop for parents and carers on the "Affordability of University".

 Fastbleep Pharmacy has recently been launched which comprises a trilogy of workshops aimed at years 8, 10 and 12 to not only introduce pharmacy as a potential career option but also help guide students through the university application process.
 The first two workshops take place in schools, the latter at the university.
 In addition, a stand-alone research experience day for year 12 pupils is offered to both pupils on the Fastbleep programme as well as to other year 12 pupils as part of the Schools - University Partnership Initiative and is held at the university.

-In 2009 I launched the MPS Foundation Year programme in collaboration with Xaverian College which uses contextual data (ie, takes into account an applicants background) to openly target students from educationally and socio-economically disadvantaged backgrounds.
+In 2009 David launched the MPS Foundation Year programme in collaboration with Xaverian College which uses contextual data (ie, takes into account an applicants background) to openly target students from educationally and socio-economically disadvantaged backgrounds.
 This course was the first in the university to use contextual data as selection criteria.
-2014 will see the first MPharm students graduate from this programme.
+2014 saw the first MPharm students graduate from this programme.

 First Year Undergraduate